 The concept of “winner-takes-all politics” is a critique of the conception of democratic politics that emphasises the “median voter”.
 This perspective emphasises the role of “organized interests” in shaping electoral politics and the process of policymaking.

-Hacker and Pierson suggest that to explain the phenomenon of rising economic inequality in the USA we need to analyse politics as “organized combat” between organised interests.
+They argue that to explain the phenomenon of rising economic inequality in the USA we need to analyse policymaking as “organised combat” between organised interests.

 National models of capitalism

 Piketty also acknowledges the important role of political and economic institutions (chapter 9) in shaping the cross-national variation in patterns of income inequality.
-In the end, he gives priority to different ideas of fair compensation.
+But in the end, he gives priority to different ideas of fair compensation.